 This was the beginning of the successful ballad-singing quartet, which would record nearly 20 albums together throughout the 1960s.

 In 1961, Bob Dylan crossed paths with the band when they performed in the White Horse Tavern.
-He loved the emotional rebel songs they sang and began to follow the brothers around watching and studying their act.
+He loved the emotional rebel songs that they sang and began to follow the brothers around the Village so he could watch and learn from their act.

 “I’d never heard a singer as good as Liam, ever.
 He was just the best ballad singer I’d ever heard in my life – still is probably,” Dylan says in the 1984 documentary The Story of The Clancy Brothers and Tommy Makem.

 In March 1961, The Clancy Brothers and Tommy Makem became overnight celebrities after appearing on The Ed Sullivan Show.
-With the previous winter being the worst New York had seen in decades, the band was decked out in cream Aran jumpers their mother had sent.
-Their trademark look was born.
+The previous winter was the worst New York had seen in decades, so the band was decked out in cream Aran jumpers that their mother had sent them.
+This is how their trademark look was born.

-Word of their success also filtered back to Ireland, driving a new popular phenomenon on both sides of the Atlantic.
+Word of the band’s success also filtered back to Ireland, driving a popular, new phenomenon on both sides of the Atlantic.
 This later paved the way for acts like The Wolfe Tones, The Dubliners and Christy Moore.

 In the 1984 documentary on The Clancy Brothers, Dylan said: “The first album I made, there was one song on it that was an old song I’d heard on an old banjo record some place.
 I did that song the way I thought The Clancy Brothers would have done it – you know, in their style.”

-Want to find out more about how The Clancy Brothers and other Irish emigrants influenced music around the world?
-Come and visit the Music and Dance gallery at EPIC The Irish Emigration Museum when we re-open!
+Want to find out more about the impact Irish emigrants have had on music around the world?
+Check out the Music and Dance gallery in EPIC Museum’s virtual tour.